MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 - Full system compromise

 Early detection by SIEM is critical to prevent escalation.
+## Relevance to Real-World SOC Operations

+Brute force attacks are one of the most common attack techniques observed in enterprise environments.

+SOC analysts must be able to:

+- Identify authentication attack patterns
+- Analyze SIEM alerts
+- Correlate logs from multiple sources
+- Identify attacker IP addresses
+- Determine attack severity
+- Recommend mitigation actions

+This lab demonstrates hands-on experience performing these tasks using a real SIEM platform.

 ## Recommended Mitigation

 The following mitigation actions are recommended to prevent or reduce brute force attacks: